RhetTbull/photokit/README.md

-# PhotoKit
+# Python PhotoKit

-A python interface to the Apple [PhotoKit](https://developer.apple.com/documentation/photokit) framework for working with the Photos app on macOS.
+Python PhotoKit is a Python interface to the Apple [PhotoKit](https://developer.apple.com/documentation/photokit) framework for working with the Photos app on macOS.

 This is currently a work in progress, and is not yet ready for use.
 I'm working on extracting the code from [osxphotos](https://github.com/RhetTbull/osxphotos) and adding additional functionality.